sjgallagher2/EMerge/README.md

 ## Compatibility

 As far as I know, the library should work on all systems.
 PyPARDISO is not supported on ARM but the current SuperLU solver settings should work on ARM as well.
-I have now implemented a proto version of parallel processing for the `.frequency_domain()` method that can run a simulation on multiple parallel threads.
-This is work in progress!
+I have now implemented a proto version of parallel processing `.frequency_domain_par(njobs=N)` method that can run a simulation on multiple parallel threads.
+This is work in progress.

 ## Required libraries